eq19/parser/multiplication/spin13/README.md

+---
+sort: 15
+spin: 24
+span:
+suit: 83
+description:
+---
+# Searching for The Graviton (spin 13)

 Most theories containing gravitons suffer from severe problems.
 This has led theorists to make choices subjectively (as always) on what is the most elegant theory.

 {% include list.liquid all=true %}